Reviews You Can Rely On

 Fitbit Aria Air Smart85

-The Etekcity Smart ESB4074C is also a notable performer here, as the app is easy to navigate with accessible information.
-That said, we wished it had offered more tracking capabilities like the others instead of just a weight log.
-We also found the meal-planning portion of inputting foods to be finicky at times.
+The Etekcity Smart ESB4074C is also a notable performer here, as its app is easy to navigate and provides accessible information.
+That said, we wished it had offered more tracking capabilities, like the others, rather than just a weight log.
+The meal-planning portion of inputting foods can be finicky at times.

-The Fitbit Aria Air Smart also earned a fairly average overall score for having a great interface, but did not perform as well as the others when it came to health tracking abilities.
+The Fitbit Aria Air Smart also earned a fairly average overall score for its great interface, but did not perform as well as the others in terms of health-tracking capabilities.
 Users can leverage the app to manually log water consumption, exercise, mindfulness, food, and menstrual health.
 However, these features have little to do with the scale itself and do not set it apart from different health-tracking apps you can get.

-Given their lack of smart features or an app, the rest of the basic digital and analog products we tested received mathematically normalized scores.
+Given their lack of smart features or an app, the remaining basic digital and analog products we tested received mathematically normalized scores.

 How to Pick the Best Scale for You

-You may be someone who wants to meticulously track their exercises and organize your goals, whether that be to lean down or to build up additional muscle mass.
-Or it's possible that you want to keep your weight in check for other health related factors.
-Maybe you just want to know if your checked bag is too heavy to make it past the airport check-in counter.
+You may be someone who wants to meticulously track their exercises and organize their goals, whether that's to lean down or build additional muscle mass.
+Or you may want to keep your weight in check for other health-related factors.
+Maybe you want to know if your checked bag is too heavy to make it past the airport check-in counter.
 If you fall into any of these categories or somewhere in between, it sounds like you need a scale.
 With the variety of options we included in our lineup, one of them is sure to fulfill your needs, but how do you know which one is the best fit for you?

 Smart Scales

-These units come with a smart app that often has tracking abilities that allow you to monitor your weight and BMI over time, determine hydration levels, and input food and water intake each day.
-Some of them can even connect to your fitness tracker, such as the Wyze X or Fitbit Aria Air Smart so you can incorporate your exercise routine into your array of stats.
+Starting at the top of the tech pyramid, smart scales connect to your device via an app and have a range of measurements and features to help you track your progress.
+Logging measurements of weight, BMI, and hydration levels, as well as manually recording food and water intake each day, can help you gain a holistic view of your daily habits.
+Depending on the model you choose, some can even connect to your fitness tracker, such as the Wyze X or Fitbit Aria Air Smart, so you can incorporate your exercise routine into your array of stats.
 Some come with cool features that allow you to weigh different objects you are holding, whether that is luggage, a pet, or your child.
 A few have memories and can recognize different users when they step on the scale.
 Even baseline smart scales at least come with meal and BMI tracking.
 If you're detail-oriented, tech-forward, and like to keep track of your progress, you'll likely want a smart scale.

 scale - the wyze x comes with 13 body composition measurements, including...